Ravenspoint Hostel, Kershader, South Lochs, Isle of Lewis, HS2 9QA

 Call Ishbel on 01851 880236

-OverviewOn the unspoiled Isle of Lewis, Ravenspoint Hostel provides comfortable accommodation surrounded by wildlife and natural beauty.
+Great value accommodation on the Isle of LewisOn the unspoiled Isle of Lewis, Ravenspoint Hostel provides comfortable accommodation surrounded by wildlife and natural beauty.
 Based in a traditional crofting community where Gaelic is still spoken on a daily basis, the Ravenspoint Centre owned and run by the community, also offers a small shop, a self-service tea-room, 24hr fuel and a museum.
 South Lochs is an area of highland wilderness, great for walking and wildlife-spotting.
 Look out for white-tailed eagles, otters, deer and a wide variety of flora and fauna.
-Situated just six miles from the main road and equidistant from the main ferry ports of Stornoway and Tarbert , the Hostel is also close to the main Hebridean Way cycling and walking trail.
+Situated just six miles from the main road and equidistant from the main ferry ports of Stornoway and Tarbert, the Hostel is also close to the main Hebridean Way cycling and walking trail.
 The hostel has a private double and private twin room and a 5 bed dorm.
 All bedding, towels, Wifi and hot drinks are provided in the overnight fee.
-There is a well-equipped self-catering kitchen and the self-service tea-room which is open during shop hours (Mon - Sat,11 - 5pm) has great coffee, home-baking, comfy seats and stunning views.
-A small Camping area is also available with use of the hostel facilities for a fee.
+There is a well-equipped self-catering kitchen and the self-service tea-room which is open during shop hours (Mon - Sat,11 - 4pm) has great coffee, home-baking, comfy seats and stunning views.
+A small camping area is also available with use of the hostel facilities for a fee.

 This accommodation is featured on our map of West coast of Scotland, Skye and the Hebrides and here is its own website.